Sholawasiu/alx-system_engineering-devops/README.md

-task 0.where am i? >README.md
-echo task 0.where am i?
+where am i? > README.md